Michael Schwartz, MD

 Email: mschwart@uw.edu

-• Robert H. Williams Endowed Chair in Medicine
+- Robert H. Williams Endowed Chair in Medicine

-• Professor of Medicine, Division of Metabolism, Endocrinology and Nutrition
+- Professor of Medicine, Division of Metabolism, Endocrinology and Nutrition

 Dr. Schwartz received his MD from Rush Medical College in 1983 and completed his residency in Medicine at UW in 1986.
 His fellowship training in Endocrinology and Metabolism, undertaken in the lab of Dr. Daniel Porte, Jr., at UW, was completed in 1990.
 In addition to many years of clinical teaching and patient care at Harborview Medical Center in Seattle, Dr. Schwartz has been continuously funded by the NIH and other sources to study brain mechanisms governing body weight regulation, glucose homeostasis, obesity and diabetes for over 25 years, with >250 publications in these areas.
-He serves as Director of the UW Medicine Diabetes Institute, is a member of the American Society for Clinical Investigation and the Association of American Physicians, is the recipient of numerous awards and serves on several editorial boards.
+He served as the Director of the UW Medicine Diabetes Institute (2017-2024), is a member of the American Society for Clinical Investigation and the Association of American Physicians, is the recipient of numerous awards and serves on several editorial boards.
 He is also former director of the Nutrition Obesity Research Center (NORC) at UW.

 Research Interests